 - The investigator conducts a full investigation.
 A full investigation is a neutral fact-finding and information gathering process that is designed to examine all of the facts and circumstances that shed light on the allegations.
 An investigation includes, at minimum, the respondent receiving written notice of the situation and both the complainant and the respondent having an ability to meet with the investigator, an opportunity to submit written statements, and an opportunity to respond to the facts and statements gathered during the investigation.
 The investigator will also typically meet with any relevant witnesses.

 - During the investigation, all parties are required to affirm that materials they submit to the COD are their own work.
 Outside collaborators, including an advisor, must be cited.

 - Participation in the investigation is optional, but the investigation will usually proceed without the participation of a party and failing to participate in the investigation generally forecloses the possibility of participating during later COD proceedings in the same case.

 - At the conclusion of the investigation, the investigator creates a written report and makes a recommended finding of responsibility based on the report.
 The investigator’s recommendation is not binding.

-- The complainant and the respondent will have an opportunity to view the report by coming to the Title IX Office or the Office of Student Conduct, but in general, copies of the report will not be distributed.
+- The complainant and the respondent will have an opportunity to view the report by coming to the IDHR Office or the Office of Student Conduct and Communtiy Standards, but in general, copies of the report will not be distributed.

 - Upon reviewing the report, the complainant and the respondent will each have the opportunity to accept the investigator’s recommended finding of responsibility or reject it.